Long-Term Memory: How Knowledge Sticks in Teaching

 Roediger, H.L. & Butler, A.C.
 (2011).
 Trends in Cognitive Sciences, 15(1).

-Roediger and Butler (date not provided) showed retrieval boosts long-term memory.
-Their review found low-stakes tests beat restudying for learners.
-They said feedback after retrieval helps learner understanding.
-Retrieval practice improves academic work.
-This research helps teachers design revision and assessment.
+Roediger and Butler (2011) showed that retrieval can boost long-term memory.
+Their review found that low-stakes tests often beat restudying for learners, especially when feedback follows retrieval.
+This research helps teachers design revision and assessment that strengthens memory rather than just checking it.

 Cognitive Load During Problem Solving: Effects on Learning View study ↗